-It is the Spirit-given Word (vv.
+3. It is the Spirit-given Word (vv.
 20-21).

-This is one of two important Scriptures affirming the divine inspiration of the Word of God.
+2 important Scriptures about the divine inspiration of the Word of God.

 The other is 2 Timothy 3:14-17.
 Peter affirmed that the Scriptures were not written by men who used their own ideas and words, but by men of God who were "moved by the Holy Spirit."
 The word translated moved means "to be carried along, as a ship is carried by the wind."
 The Scriptures are "God-breathed"; they are not the inventions of men.

 Again, Peter was refuting the doctrines of the apostates.
 They taught with "feigned words" (2 Peter 2:3) and twisted the Scriptures to make them mean something else (2 Peter 3:16).
-They denied the promise of Christ's coming (2 Peter 3:3-4), and thus denied the very prophetic Scriptures.
+They denied the promise of Christ's coming (2 Peter 3:3-4), and so denied the very prophetic Scriptures.